 Just as civilians can contribute up to $6,000 a year ($7,000 if you’re over the age of 50) to a Roth IRA, so can federal employees contribute the same amount to a Roth TSP.

-The Roth TSP functions much in the same way as a Roth IRA.
 Federal government employees contribute income that has already been taxed into the account.
 When they withdraw the money during retirement, both the income and the qualified earnings in the account are not subject to federal taxes.
-This makes for a pretty sweet chunk of change, especially if you’ve diligently contributed over the years.

 If you’d like, you can choose to split your contributions between the TSP and the Roth TSP.
 Keep in mind, however, that any government matching contributions must be placed in the traditional TSP.
 Which means that your money will grow faster in a traditional TSP.